 Shopify vs. Etsy: SEO and marketing

 The ability to drive quality traffic to your store is important for increasing sales.
-And by using SEO, you can increase the likelihood that people who search on Google, Yahoo!, or Bing will see your product or your shop in the search result — and click it.
+And by using SEO and launching SEO campaigns, you can increase the likelihood that people who search on Google, Yahoo!, or Bing will see your product or your shop in the search result — and click it.

 You may have spent time and effort building a great website using Shopify, but what’s the use if no one is visiting your store?